+[1] A single fixed light shall not be used on a mark within the scope of the IALA Maritime Buoyage System because it may not be recognized as an aid to navigation light.

+[2] A Morse Code white light with the single character "U" is assigned to offshore structures.

 Timing of Astronomical Events

-The nighttime operation of lighted aids to navigation is emphasised but daytime role is often as important.
+The night-time operation of lighted aids to navigation is emphasised, but daytime role is often as important.
 The astronomical events that define the transitions from day to night are shown below.

 Timing of Astronomical Events